HackerPen/tech-interview-questions/system_design/web_crawler/SOLUTION_en.md

-# Solution for Design a web crawler
+# Solution for designing a web crawler

 ## Step 1: Outline use cases and constraints